antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 * One effect of this change is that only floats and doubles have missing values, represented by NaN.
 More information can be found [here](https://github.com/dotnet/machinelearning/issues/673).

 Additionally, you can now also deploy ML.NET in additional scenarios using .NET app models such as *Azure Functions* easily without convoluted workarounds, thanks to the improved approach to dependency injection.

+## Infer.NET is now open-source and becoming part of the ML.NET family

+On October 5th 2018, [Microsoft Research announced](https://www.microsoft.com/en-us/research/blog/the-microsoft-infer-net-machine-learning-framework-goes-open-source/) the open-sourcing of [Infer.NET](https://dotnet.github.io/infer/) – a cross-platform framework for model-based machine learning.

+Infer.NET differs from traditional machine learning frameworks in that it requires users to specify a statistical model of their problem.
+This allows for high interpretability, incorporating domain knowledge, doing unsupervised/semi-supervised learning, as well as online inference – the ability to learn as new data arrives.
+The approach and many of its applications are described in our [free online book](http://mbmlbook.com/) for beginners.

+Places where Infer.NET is used at Microsoft include *TrueSkill* – a skill rating system for matchmaking in *Halo* and *Gears of War*, *Matchbox* – a recommender system in *Azure Machine Learning*, and *Alexandria* – automatic knowledge base construction for *Satori*, to name a few.

+We’re working with the Infer.NET team to make it part of the ML.NET family.
+Steps already taken in this direction include releasing under the .NET Foundation and changing the package name and namespaces to Microsoft.ML.Probabilistic.

 ## Additional resources